antokhio/strapi-plugin-categorizer/README.md

 http://localhost:1337/api/categories
 ```

-You have to added permissions in `Roles & Permissions`
+-   You have to add permissions in `Roles & Permissions`
-You can access collection from code via `plugin::categorizer.categorie`
+-   You can access collection from code via `plugin::categorizer.categorie`
-You can extend `Categories` for your needs but it has to have mandatory field `parent`
+-   You can extend `Categories` for your needs but it has to have mandatory field `parent`

 It's recommended to hide or disable editing for field `categories`, since on every updated the relations would regenerate from `categorizer`.